rahul1947/LP5-Minimum-Spanning-Tree-Algorithms/README.txt

 - Refer lp5-script-results.txt as obtained from
   $ ./lp5-script.sh > lp5-script-results.txt

-- All the Graphs runs perfectly producing correct results for MST .
+- All the Graphs runs perfectly producing correct results.
+To allocate sufficient memory for the lp5-t07.txt test file, you can use -
+  $ java -Xss512m -Xms2g rsn170330.MST lp5-test/lp5-t07.txt 1

 - Time and Memory might change, as you run the test the program on a different system, but they could be comparable to the above values.